Peter Navarro: Trump campaign advisor

-Trump administration
+First Trump administration (2017–2021)

 White House trade advisor

+According to Navarro, he was initially promised to be appointed as the National Economic Council, but the position was instead given to Gary Cohn.
+On December 21, 2016, Navarro was selected by President-elect Trump to a newly created position as director of the White House National Trade Council.
+In the first three weeks of his administration, Navarro was not assigned an office on the White House campus and instead had to work out of his house.
+Navarro was first allowed to see Trump in the Oval Office in early March; in the meeting, he had a big argument with Cohn.
+Early in the administration, Navarro was allied with speechwriter Stephen Miller and White House strategist Steve Bannon; the latter had read Navarro's books about China and used his influence on Trump to advance Navarro's views.

-On December 21, 2016, Navarro was selected by President-elect Trump to head a newly created position, as director of the White House National Trade Council.
-In the administration, Navarro was a hawkish advisor on trade, as he encouraged Trump to implement trade protectionist policies.
-The New York Times wrote of Navarro in 2019 that he "has managed to exert enormous influence over United States trade policy" in the Trump administration.
+In the administration, Navarro was a hawkish advisor on trade, as he encouraged Trump to implement protectionist trade policies.
+He was also a key official in the China–United States trade war and influential in tougher policies towards China.
+The New York Times wrote in 2019 that Navarro "has managed to exert enormous influence over United States trade policy" in the Trump administration.
 In explaining his role in the Trump administration, Navarro said that he is there to "provide the underlying analytics that confirm [Trump's] intuition [on trade].
 And his intuition is always right in these matters."
-In 2018, as the Trump administration was initiating the China–United States trade war, Navarro argued that no countries would retaliate against U.S. tariffs "for the simple reason that we are the most lucrative and biggest market in the world"; shortly after the implementation of the tariffs, other countries did implement retaliatory tariffs against the United States, and the World Trade Organization rejected the U.S. tariffs.

-The United States Office of Special Counsel ruled in December 2020 that Navarro repeatedly violated the Hatch Act by using his official capacity to influence elections in speaking against Trump's opponent Joe Biden during the presidential campaign.

 Director of Office of Trade and Manufacturing Policy

 In April 2017, the National Trade Council became part of the Office of Trade and Manufacturing Policy, of which Navarro was appointed Director.
-By September 2017, the Office of Trade and Manufacturing Policy had been folded into the National Economic Council, which meant that Navarro would report to NEC Director Gary Cohn.
+By September 2017, the Office of Trade and Manufacturing Policy had been folded into the National Economic Council by Chief of Staff John F. Kelly, which meant that Navarro would report to NEC director Gary Cohn.
+This was seen as a demotion for Navarro, as he was known to have strongly clashed with Cohn and his views on trade; Navarro later described him as "one of the worst and most treacherous misfits of the entire Trump administration".

-In February 2018, several media outlets reported that Navarro's influence in the administration was rising again and that he would likely be promoted from the secondary billet of Deputy Assistant to the President to Assistant to the President, giving Navarro parity with the NEC Director.
+In February 2018, several media outlets reported that Navarro's influence in the administration was rising again and that he would likely be promoted from the secondary billet of Deputy Assistant to the President to Assistant to the President, giving Navarro parity with the NEC director.
 Josh Rogin, writing for The Washington Post, reported that Navarro had used his prior time of lower influence to lead several low-profile policy items, such as working to increase military funding, drafting Executive Order 13806, and leading the effort to solve a dispute between the United States and Qatar over the Open Skies Agreement between the two countries.
+In March 2018, Cohn left the Trump administration, further solidifying Navarro's influence.